nachocaru/xaprb.com/content/blog/2010-05-26-reacting-to-small-variations-in-response-time.md

 </pre>`
 The columns mean the following:

-*   Time is the timestamp of this second&#8217;s stats.
+*   Time is the timestamp of this second's stats.
 *   Total is the total response time within the sample, in seconds.
 *   Count is how many queries were in that sample.
 *   Avg is just the mean response time (Total / Count).
 *   1-Min Avg is the one-minute moving average of response time.
 *   1-Min StDev is the standard deviation of the average response times for each of the previous 60 seconds.
-*   Sigma is the difference between this second&#8217;s average response time and the 1-Min Avg, in standard deviations.
+*   Sigma is the difference between this second's average response time and the 1-Min Avg, in standard deviations.

-As you can see, most of the time the deviation between this second&#8217;s average and the last minute&#8217;s average is quite low.
-But when there&#8217;s a meaningful fluctuation in performance, that changes pretty clearly.
-Here&#8217;s a sample with a blip at 18:09:30:
+As you can see, most of the time the deviation between this second's average and the last minute's average is quite low.
+But when there's a meaningful fluctuation in performance, that changes pretty clearly.
+Here's a sample with a blip at 18:09:30:

 `<pre>
            Time        Total  Count          Avg    1-Min Avg  1-Min StDev        Sigma